New HAF form, April 14, 2021

 For a complete rundown of all our current Healthy Church policies, please look below.

 Important Reminder from the Healthy Church Team: Anyone planning to attend a church event or has plans to visit the church campus must submit an online Health Acknowledgement Form, at least two business days before the event or visit.
 The only time you are not required to fill out an online Health Acknowledgement Form is the when the event has been advertised as having an entryway health acknowledgment and screening area.
 If you are not sure, please call our church office before the event.
-View a brief video on how to correctly fill out the form here.

 Frequently Asked Healthy Church Questions